neocodered/mdn_trajectory_forecasting/README.md

 ---
 <a name="pretrained"></a>
 ### Pre-trained Models and Datasets
-Pre-trained models and pre-processed training and evaluation data is provided within the table below.
+Pre-trained models and pre-processed training and evaluation data are provided within the table below.

 | Dataset       | Models | Data | Status    |
 |:-------------:|:---------------:|:-------------:|:---------:|